verdaccio/verdaccio/website/translated_docs/sr-CS/cli.md

 ## Podrazumevana lokacija baze podataka

 Po pravilu, lokacija fajla baze podataka je podrazumevana lokacija za čuvanje (storage).
-Počevši od verzije 4.0.0, ime baze podataka će biti **.verdaccio-db.json** za novu instalaciju Verdaccio-a.
-Prilikom nadogradnje postojećeg Verdaccio servera, ime fajla će ostati **.sinopia-db.json**.
+Starting with version 4.0.0, the database file name will be **.verdaccio-db.json** for a new installation of Verdaccio.
+When upgrading an existing Verdaccio server, the file name will remain **.sinopia-db.json**.

 ## Environment variables